bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 **Solution**: A custom integration framework to support more types of devices (e.g., Epson, Star, Sunmi) with unified communication layer for handling various SDKs and protocols.

-### Challange 2: maintaining a reliable connection with multiple printers simultaneously
+### Challenge 2: maintaining a reliable connection with multiple printers simultaneously

 Restaurant employees often needed to print receipts for clients while also printing meal orders for the kitchen.